csiro-aquatic-remote-sensing/eow-au-viewer/README.md

 In github, find the release (tag) under code.
 Uncheck the `This is a pre-release` box.

 It is possible that more than one development `pre-production` releases had been made between production release.
 The production release in github should be updated with the previous pre-production release notes so as to give a complete picture of the full extent of the changes.

+Back in your local development environment, pull the latest code to deploy from:

+    git co master
+    git pull

 Deploy to the production site - https://research.csiro.au/static/eyeonwater